 A Forever Changing Climate

 There is more to the story of Carbon, however.
 The element stretches across Billions of Years extending throughout the whole history of our little blue marble, earth.
-It is seen extensively throughout the cosmos, and is the base of all lifeforms that we know of today.
+It is the base of all lifeforms that we know of today.

 It is the reason we call ourselves the Carbon Landscape.